DarwinSmth/Github-Pages-Project/index.md

 Outside of coding, I’m a pretty big gamer.
 I love getting lost in games with friends — but I’m also a huge fan of nature and being outdoors.

-One of my favorite hobbies lately has been climbing.
-I recently went on a big climbing trip to Joshua Tree, which was wild because I’m still super scared of heights.
-Climbing has been a cool way for me to push through that fear.
+Besides gaming, I love climbing.
+I recently went on a big climbing trip to Joshua Tree, which was crazy fun even though im crazy scared of heights.
+Climbing around like a monkey is always fun regardless.

 Other things I’m into: